PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 #### 2.1.5 MESSAGE FLOW EXPECTATIONS

-Certificate Distributor (Dataspace Participant who Provides Certificates) & Certificate Receiver (Dataspace Participant who Consumes Certificates):
+Certificate Distributor & Certificate Receiver:
 - Certificate Distributor MUST expose company certificates in their catalog when using the pull mechanism.
 - Certificate Distributor MUST set the correct access policy on the certificate offer to allow consumption by Consumer(s) when using the pull mechanism.

 - Certificate Receiver MAY offer a Certificate Receiver API for the Certificate Distributor to push certificates to, but MUST set the correct access policy on the offer, when chosing to do so.
 - Certificate Receiver MAY send a certificate request via POST /companycertificate/request which MUST be replied to by the Certificate Distributor according to the endpoint definitions.
 - Certificate Receiver MAY send a notification of acceptance or rejection via POST /companycertificate/feedback.
   Certificate Distributor MUST respond according to the [error handling](#212-error-handling).

 Business Application Provider:
 - Business Application Provider MUST implement all features of the Certificate Distributor API, including both the pull, and the feedback mechanism.